MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: Related Work

 \textbf{Versioning for Datasets and Source Code.} State-of-the-art systems for managing datasets versioning such as Forkbase \cite{wang2018forkbase}, OrpheusDB \cite{huang2017rpheus}, and Decibel \cite{maddox2016decibel} support \git{}-like semantics on datasets to enable collaborative analysis as well as efficient query processing.
 In terms of versioning code of pre-processing methods and models, the file-based \git{} is widely used.
 They store source code in repositories and manage versions of the code based on the text information.
 However, these methods are not suitable for managing the versioning of the data analytics pipeline.
 Compared with dataset versioning, pipeline versioning requires not only dataset versioning but also the versioning of the source code.
 Furthermore, in contrast to \git{}, pipeline versioning needs to take care of the evolution of the whole pipeline, which comprises the source code, the datasets, and the relationship between pipeline components.

 \textbf{Build Automation Tools.} In terms of maintaining the relationships between pipeline components, build automation tools such as Maven\footnote{Apache Maven: http://maven.apache.org}, Gradle\footnote{Gradle: http://gradle.org} and Ant\footnote{Apache Ant: http://ant.apache.org} manage the dependency between different software packages to facilitate the project development.
 In comparison, \system{} has a quite different objective: pipeline versioning organizes various subsystems to form an end-to-end data analytics pipeline instead of compiling a project.
-Also, pipeline versioning requires explicit data-flow management to enable the saving or reusing of the intermediate outputs for exploration, which is not an objective of the build automation tools.
+Further, pipeline versioning requires explicit data-flow management to enable the saving or reusing of the intermediate outputs for exploration, which is not an objective of the build automation tools.

+\textbf{Data Version Control (DVC).} DVC\footnote{DVC: https://dvc.org} is a system built upon \git{}, which supports non-linear version history of pipelines, and also records the performance of the pipelines.
+Unfortunately, it inherits the merge mechanism from \git{}, which treats merge operation as combining the latest features.

 \textbf{Machine Learning Pipeline Management.} In ML pipeline management, MLlib~\cite{JMLR:v17:15-237} simplifies the development of ML pipelines by introducing the concepts of DataFrame, Transformer, and Estimator.
-ModelDB~\cite{vartak2016m} and SHERLOCK~\cite{vartak2015supporting} enable users to store, index, track, and explore different pipelines to support ease of use, while Velox~\cite{crankshaw2014missing} focuses on online management, maintenance, and serving of the ML pipelines.
-Nevertheless, version control semantics of the pipelines for datasets and model evolution are not supported by the aforementioned methods.
+SHERLOCK~\cite{vartak2015supporting} enables users to store, index, track, and explore different pipelines to support ease of use, while Velox~\cite{crankshaw2014missing} focuses on online management, maintenance, and serving of the ML pipelines.
+Nevertheless, version control semantics of the pipelines are not supported by the aforementioned methods.

-The pipeline management systems that are most similar to \system{} are proposed in \cite{van2016versioned, van2017versioning}.
-In these two works, Weide et al. propose versioning for end-to-end ML pipelines to maintain multiple versions of a pipeline.
-This work archives different versions of data into distinctive disk folders, which may lead to difficulty in tracing the version history and incur huge storage cost.
-The work in \cite{van2017versioning} addresses the asynchronous pipeline update problem.
-However, how to set version number remains undefined.
-In addition, those two works pay little attention to the collaborative environment, and implicitly assume that all developers work as an entity.
+The pipeline management system that is most similar to \system{} is proposed in \cite{van2017versioning}.
+In this work, versioning is proposed to maintain multiple versions of an end-to-end ML pipeline.
+It archives different versions of data into distinctive disk folders, which may lead to difficulty in tracing the version history and incur a huge storage cost.
+This work addresses the asynchronous pipeline update problem.
+However, how to set the version number remains undefined.